Top 10 Types of Teak Wood Explained in Detail

 Indonesian Teak

-Uses: Furniture, indoor flooring, cabinets
+Best Uses: Furniture, doors, windows, indoor flooring.

 5. South American Teak